luizantoniona/eeg-epileptic-seizure-detection/README.md

 TODO: Link to thesis article

+TODO: Thesis citation (when done, use it to reference this code)

 ## Dataset

 The dataset used in this work was the [CHB-MIT Scalp EEG Database](https://physionet.org/physiobank/database/chbmit/) from PhysioNet [1].
 The exams in this dataset were generated at Boston Children's Hospital.
 All patients were monitored at a sampling rate of 256 Hz with 16-bit quantization, and the electrodes were placed according to the 10–20 system of the International Federation of Clinical Neurophysiology ([IFCN](https://www.ifcn.info/)).
 The dataset contains information from 23 patients, where each case contains between 9 and 42 continuous samples from a single subject.